Requesting Books and Articles

 Depending on the type of materials you are requesting, we make the following recommendations.

 Books, DVDs, CDs, music scores, kits, (everything except copies of articles or book chapters) : If owned by a Camino library, use the blue "Request Item" button to the right of the Camino box near the top of the page.

-Articles: If an item is not held by Camino or you are requesting an article, please use the blue "Request Item from Libraries Worldwide" button
+Articles: If an item is not owned by Camino or you are requesting an article, please use the blue "Request Item from Libraries Worldwide" button

 Do I need to use HNU WorldCat to request a book or article?

 No. If you prefer, you can submit your requests through the "Request an Interlibrary Loan" box on the left or any of the other methods listed there.

 How much does interlibrary loan cost?

-Free to HNU faculty, students, and staff (except for fines and fees).
+Free to current HNU faculty, students, and staff (except for fines and fees).
 The Cushing Library absorbs all fees for interlibrary loan, including processing costs and charges from other libraries.

 How many requests can I make at one time?

 We ask you to limit your requests to ten items per week.
-Last-minute requests for more than ten items per week can be discussed with the Head of Access Services (email firstname.lastname@example.org).
+Last-minute requests for more than ten items per week can be discussed with the Resource Sharing Specialist (email firstname.lastname@example.org).